 14- Light Activity ( spend the day on your feet, exercise for 30 minutes 3x per week)

-15-Moderate Activity ( spend the day walking around, exercise at least 30 min 6x week)
+15-Moderate Activity ( spend the day walking around, exercise at least 30 min 6x a week)

 16-Active ( spend the day walking and lifting, exercise 60 min 5x per week)

-17- Very Active (construction/ farm work, strength train 6x per week, cardio 4x per week)
+17- Very Active (construction/ farm work, strength training 6x per week, cardio 4x per week)